Learning to Solve Constrained Bilevel Control Co-Design Problems

-and illustrate \emph{in blue} throughout.
-When the true optima are not known, we report the nominal objective value of the learned solutions, \emph{in green}, alongside the solution produced by a baseline method for comparison.
-The \emph{norm} $\| \nu(\bm{y}) \|_2$ of the coupling constraint violation \eqref{eq:CCV} is also reported, and illustrated \emph{in orange}.
-In general, all metrics are reported on average over the respective test set of problem instances.
-When a metric should ideally converge to zero, as do the optimality gap and coupling violation, its standard deviation is also reported.
-Additional implementation details for each experiment, including hyperparameter values, can be found in Appendices \ref{app:BQP}, \ref{app:TT}, \ref{app:HVAC} .
+\textbf{Evaluation criteria and conventions.} We evaluate the ability of Algorithm \ref{alg:NCC} to perform the training task specified in Equation \ref{eq:ERM}.
+Recall that constraints \eqref{eq:ERM_c1} and \eqref{eq:ERM_c2} are ensured by the construction of Algorithm \ref{alg:NCC}; thus, our two main evaluation criteria are the \emph{objective values} \eqref{eq:ERM_objective}, and potential \emph{coupling constraint violation} \eqref{eq:CCV}.
+When true optimal solutions $({\bm{y}}^{\star}, {\bm{z}}^{\star})$ are available, we report the \emph{relative optimality gap} relative to learned solutions $({\hat{\bm{y}}}, {\hat{\bm{z}}})$, which we define $\left| \nicefrac{ \mathcal{L}(\hat{\bm{y}},\hat{\bm{z}}) - \mathcal{L}(\bm{y^{\star},z^{\star}}) }{\mathcal{L}(\bm{y^{\star},z^{\star}})} \right|$ and illustrate \emph{in blue} throughout.
+When the true optima are not known, we instead report the nominal objective value of the learned solutions, \emph{in green}, alongside the solution produced by a baseline method for comparison.
+All metrics are reported on average over the respective test set.
+When a metric should ideally converge to zero, its standard deviation is also reported.
+Additional implementation details for each experiment, can be found in Appendices \ref{app:BQP}, \ref{app:TT}, \ref{app:HVAC} .